-Prior to our IPO, we issued warrants for the purchase of our Series Seed, Series B and Series C preferred stock.
-These warrants were financial instruments that were issuable for contingently redeemable securities.
-Therefore, these warrants were classified as liabilities as of December 31, 2016.
-The warrants were re-measured to fair value at each reporting period prior to the reporting period ending September 30, 2017.
-We recognize gains and losses on the change in the fair value of outstanding warrants to purchase our Series Seed, Series B and Series C preferred stock and these gains and losses are recorded as a component of other income (expense).
+Prior to our IPO, we issued warrants for the purchase of certain series of preferred stock.
+These warrants were classified as liabilities as they were financial instruments that were issuable for contingently redeemable securities.
+We recognized gains and losses on the change in the fair value of outstanding warrants and these gains and losses are recorded as a component of other income (expense).
 Upon the closing of our IPO, the underlying preferred stock was converted into common stock, the preferred stock warrants were converted into warrants for common stock, and the fair value of the warrant liability at that time was reclassified to additional paid-in capital.